thoth-tech/documentation/docs/Courseflow/Projects/Discovery-Page/Research/ngx-graph/ngx-graph.md

 - By default:
   - It comes with zooming and panning capabilities.
   - Nodes can be moved upon dragging.
+  - Collisions are enabled by default, which helps with the layout of the nodes.

 #### Disadvantages